ericjanto/personal-blog/content/posts/articles/first-year.md

 - Grammar-wise too easy; I should have chosen French 3, but still learned a lot because there was much speaking in French involved

 ## Lockdown
 In March, I decided to fly back to Germany to stay with my family during lockdown.
-While for many people, the pandemic and lockdown, unfortunately, brought with it many difficult and lamentable implications , that period was the most productive and self-improving time I've ever had in my entire life.
+While for many people, the pandemic and lockdown, unfortunately, brought with it many difficult and lamentable implications, that period was the most productive and self-improving time I've ever had in my entire life.
 I finished the required coursework and the final project for OOP and then started working on personal projects.
 During that time, I

 - [started this blog](/starting-this-blog/),
 - joined a software team in Munich to help improve the [BreakOut Project](https://break-out.org),